ali-hv/Ali-Hosseinverdi/README.md

 💬 Ask me about your bugs and problems about python in telegram : @alihv3000 .
 I'll help you if i can !

-⚡ Fact: The big program that works was previously a child program that worked .
+⚡ Fact: The big program that works, was previously a child program that worked .
 "Jadi Mirmirani"

 **Languages and Tools:**